 He serves on the firm’s marketing committee and is a member of the Tennessee, Mississippi, and the Memphis Bar Associations.
 He currently sits on the Board of Directors for both the Mid-South Food Bank and the Urban Art Commission as the Treasurer.
 He has previously served on the steering committee of ArtsMemphis/Conservation Through Art, as a committee member of Ducks Unlimited, and on the Alumni Board of Presbyterian Day School.
 He is a member of The Guild of St. Hubert at St. John’s Episcopal Church, where volunteers cook and serve game dinners at local charities.

-Mr. Steffens has been selected by Mid-South Super Lawyers magazine to the Rising Stars list in the field of real estate law for the last 4 years and was recently selected by his peers for inclusion in The Best Lawyers in America 2019 in the field of Real Estate Law for the second year.
+Mr. Steffens has been selected by Mid-South Super Lawyers magazine to the Rising Stars list in the field of real estate law for the last 4 years and was recently selected by his peers for inclusion in The Best Lawyers in America 2020 in the field of Real Estate Law for the third year.